 Hello Kurt,

 you're right.
-That's why I wrote in the article "By the way, if you upgrade MacUpdater from version 2 to version 3, you pay less."
+That's why I wrote in the article "By the way, if you upgrade MacUpdater from version 2 to version 3, you pay less." written.
 If you are interested, you can find the details on the linked product page.

 Best regards